n3okill/enfs/README.md

 enfs
 =========
-Module that methods and patches node fs module
+Module that add methods and patches to node fs module

 **enfs** stands for [E]asy [N]ode [fs]